 You can go through the courts to change an irrevocable trust, and usually the courts are going to look for all beneficiaries to consent.
 The court will look to protect the donor’s intent and that the intent is being honored.

 - In that case, the courts and creditors would have to start all over again, and may not find the offshore courts as friendly as in the original jurisdiction.

 Also, “decanting statutes” that, if the trust terms become less restrictive and the beneficiaries all agree, allow for one trust to “decant” into, or pour into, another trust that is set up to achieve the same purpose.
-An example would be where the first trust may have certain tax issues, which were unanticipated by changes in the law or another reason, and the second trust may not.
+Examples of when “decanting” may become a viable option include:

 The terms of a trust can provide, by unanimous or majority vote of beneficiaries, that trusts or sub-trusts under the original irrevocable trust can be changed, typically so the assets can be made more accessible or available for the beneficiaries under different terms.

 Typically, the donor intent is not specifically spoken to in trust documents, except from a financial standpoint.
 Most documents say something like, “I want to give this to this person under these terms at this particular time,” and that is considered to be the donor intent.
 Anything beyond that is not considered donor intent.
+However:

-Most of the time, trust donors have concerns, and even specific instructions they would provide, if questioned about what their life’s work is going to support within society when they are gone.
+- Most of the time, trust donors have concerns, and even specific instructions they would provide, if questioned about what their life’s work is going to support within society when they are gone.

-Donors also have concerns for the well-being and health of different family members — and their societal contributions — as well as the happiness experience by future family and heirs.
-Unfortunately, those concerns are frequently not expressed.
+- Donors also have concerns for the well-being and health of different family members — and their societal contributions — as well as the happiness experience by future family and heirs.
+Unfortunately, those concerns are also frequently not expressed.